p-ilipili/docker_ex/README.md

 Create dependencies between the containers to order the tests and avoid simultaneous writing to the log file.
 And some other stuff.

+**NB: don't forget to create the 'logs' folder.
+This could be added in the code with a check 'if exists'.**